Frequently Asked Questions

-Click here to register as a licensee
+Click here to register as a retailer.

 Every winery entering into an agreement for distribution with any wholesaler must notify ABC of which Virginia cities and/or counties are designated as that wholesaler’s sales territory (Virginia cities are NOT part of surrounding counties, but are independent, municipal corporations).